 Yoga for Golfers aspires to help one focus on the mental and physical capacity, whether through breath work to activate the parasympathetic nervous system or to help you understand the importance of grounding one’s feet.

-Having completed an audit on TPI screens tested before and after completion of a block of Yoga for Golfers classes (In early 2020) it was very apparent that there is a positive association between utilising yoga and the benefits noted in clients mobility and the taking of this to the golf course.
+Having completed an audit on TPI screens tested before and after completion of a block of Yoga for Golfers classes (In early 2020 and 2022) it was very apparent that there is a positive association between utilising yoga and the benefits noted in clients mobility and the taking of this to the golf course.
+A big carry away was; many clients in my Yoga for Golfers classes noted the importance of efficient breathing, and how this benefits the game of golf.

 “ Flexibility increases your range of motion in the golf swing, reduces swing faults caused by short, tight muscles, and produces more club head speed”– Katherine Roberts (teaching Yoga for Golfers for 20+ years)